-Here is an example of a calculation of working days available per year:
+Here is an example of a calculation of working days available per vear:

+Full time and

-Example Full-time and part-time employees Temporary employees
+Full-time and part-time Temporary

+Example employees employees

-Base 365 days 92 days
+Base 365 days

-Less:
+Less: 305 days 92 days

+104 days 26 days

 Weekends 104 days 26 days

 Annual leave 25 days 5 days

-Public / local

-holidays 12 days 1 day
+Public / local holidays 12 days 1 day

-Working days

-per year 224 days 60 days
+Working days per year 224 days 60 days

-Temporary employees

-Organisations manage their temporary employees in different ways.
-In the example above, we have included annual leave.
-However, your organisation may not allow a temporary employee to take annual leave during the period they have been contracted to work and may pay them for this instead.
-For example, an employee contracted to work for three months would normally be entitled to five days annual leave (that is, pro rata to full-time staff entitlement of 20 days per year).
+Inclusions/ exclusions Temporary employees Organisations manage their te In the example above, we have your organisation may not allow annual leave during the period and may pay them for this inst contracted to work for three medays annual leave (that is, pro- days per year).
+Do not include: agency staff; staff employed by any carry out duties for the e included annual w a temporary em they have been dead.
+For example onths would norm rata to full-time so leave.
+However, apployee to take contracted to work an employee hally be entitled to five taff entitlement of 20

-Inclusions/ Do not include: exclusions agency staff; staff employed by any of the RSL's subsidiaries who do not carry out duties for the RSL.
-Ensure to include: staff employed by any of the RSL's subsidiaries who carry out duties for the RSL.
-SHR Calculation To calculate the 'total number of staff' we will add B(i), (ii), (ii), (iv) and (v).
-RSL Calculation The RSL will calculate the 'staff turnover and sickness absence' at (C) by applying the following calculations: C(i) The turnover of senior staff should be calculated as a percentage of the total senior staff the RSL employs - as calculated by the system.
-C(ii) Total staff turnover total staff figures should be calculated as a percentage of the total staff the RSL employs - as reported in B(vi).
-C(iii) The percentage of working days lost through absences because of staff sickness is: a) sickness absence (in working days).
-Divided by:b) the number of working days available per year.
-Multiplied by 100.
-Equals: c) the percentage of working days lost through sickness absence.
+SHR staff employed by any duties for the RSL.
+To calculate the 'total number' To calculate the 'total number'

+Calculation and (v). = (.,, (,, (),

+RSL Calculation The RSL will calculate the 'sta (C) by applying the following c ckness absence' at

+C(i) The turnover of senior star of the total senior staff the RSI system.

+C(ii) Total staff turnover total s percentage of the total staff the

+C(iii) The percentage of workir of staff sickness is: a) sickness absence (in w b) the number of working 100.
+Equals: c) the percentage of work absence. orking days).
+Divi days available pe ided by: r year.
+Multiplied by

+Indicator C2

+The number of lets during the reporting year by source of let.

+For ALL landlords:

+AMEND

-Indicator C2 The number of lets during the reporting year by source of let.
-02 For ALL landlords: AMEND (i) the number of lets to existing tenants;(ii) the number of lets to housing list applicants;(iii) the number of mutual exchanges;(iv) the number of lets from other sources. (v) For LAs only: the number of lets to homeless applicants. (vi) For RSLs only, by local authority area: (vi) the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by: Section 5 referrals (RSLs) nominations from the local authority; other (viii) total lets made (viii) The number of other nominations from local authorities.
-Definition Lets to existing tenants Lets to those who were already tenants in one of the landlord's properties, who applied through the landlord's housing list/s.
+- (i) the number of lets to existing tenants; - (ii) the number of lets to housing list applicants; - (iii) the number of mutual exchanges; - (iv) the number of lets from other sources. - (v) For LAs only:

+the number of lets to homeless applicants.

+(vi) For RSLs only, by local authority area:

+- (v) the number of applicants who have been assessed as statutorily homeless by the local authority; broken down by:

+- Section 5 referrals (RSLs)

+- nominations from the local authority;

+- other

+- (vi) The number of other nominations from local authorities.

+- (vii) Total lets made.

+Lets to existing tenants

+Lets to those who were already tenants in one of the landlord's properties, who applied through the landlord's housing list/s.
 (This covers all lists.
 For example, waiting or transfer lists or common housing registers).